Maiaky, Donetsk Oblast

 Maiaky (Маяки) is a village in eastern Ukraine, located in Kramatorsk Raion, Donetsk Oblast.
 It is located in Sviatohirsk urban hromada.

-Maiaky was a part of the administrative municipality of Maiaky, however it was abolished in 12 June 2020 as part of the July 2020 Ukrainian administrative reform.
+Maiaky was a part of the administrative municipality of Maiaky, however it was abolished on 12 June 2020 as part of the July 2020 Ukrainian administrative reform.
 Since 17 July 2020, it is a part of the Kramatorsk raion under the Sviatohirsk urban hromada.

 History

+The Tsaryne hillfort, which dates from the 5th to the 13th centuries, is located in the village.
+It is an archaeological monument of national significance.

 The village of Maiaky was founded in 1663 as a guard fortress (Mayatskiy ostrog) of Sloboda Ukraine on the southern border.

 According to one theory, a lighthouse was constructed on the highest hill overlooking the Siverskyi Donets river.
 Cossack sentries would set fire to this lighthouse to signal danger, and the village derived its name from the Ukrainian word for lighthouse, Маяк (Maiak).
 Another theory is that the name was derived from the "Maya" settlement that existed before Maiaky as a village was established.

 In 1919, during the Russian Civil War, Maiaky was captured by the Bolsheviks, who incorporated it into the Soviet Union.
 During World War II, intense fighting took place near Maiaky in 1943.